fouliex/SelfDrivingCarBehavioralCloning/README.md

 ## Overview

 The model outputs steering angles to an autonomous vehicle.
 A Simulator is provided from Udacity, where one can steer the car around a track for data collection.
-Image data and steering angles are used to train a neural network and then apply to drive the car autonomously around a track.
+Image data and steering angles are used to train a neural network and then used to drive the car autonomously around a track.

 ## Goals and Steps